 What is Active Shooter Insurance and How can it Help You?

 Due to the rise of mass shootings in America in recent years, a new form of liability insurance has come to market: active shooter insurance.
 What is an active shooter?

 According to the FBI, an active shooter is “an individual actively engaged in killing or attempting to kill people in a populated area.”
 There were 333 FBI-designated active shooter incidents in the U.S. from 2000 to 2019.

 What is Active Shooter Insurance?

 Active shooter insurance is a stand-alone policy marketed toward schools, businesses, and municipalities.
 It’s a type of gap coverage used to fill in gray areas within general liability insurance, which doesn’t cover acts of active shooters or workplace violence.

 This new policy covers the following: property damage, loss of business income, medical expenses, counseling, funeral costs for victims, and provides liability protection.

 The coverage limits and premiums vary based on the location, the number of employees and visitors, etc.

 Who Benefits from Active Shooter Insurance?

-Highly traveled and easily accessible public places are more prone to active shooters, so venues like universities, businesses, places of worship, municipalities, and schools benefit from buying active shooter insurance.
+Highly traveled and easily accessible public places are more prone to active shooters, so venues like universities, businesses, places of worship, municipalities, and schools benefit from buying this coverage.

-These types of venues benefit when it comes to having active shooter insurance because they’re held to a high standard to keep their visitors and employees safe and must pay certain damages and expenses in the instance of an active shooter.
+These types of venues benefit when it comes to having coverage because they’re held to a high standard to keep their visitors and employees safe and must pay certain damages and expenses in the instance of an active shooter.
 Having this extra layer of protection helps with any expenses related to an active shooter or instances of related violence.

 This isn’t a problem that’s isolated to one region or type of business/organization, so venues in all parts of the country and every industry benefit from having this type of insurance policy in place.

 What Does Active Shooter Insurance Not Cover?

-Although having an active shooter insurance plan covers gaps in general liability insurance plans, there are some exceptions.
+Although having this insurance plan covers gaps in general liability insurance, there are some exceptions.